-- Collaborating with the governing board, headteacher and the senior mental health lead, as part of the SLT, to determine the strategic development of behaviour and SEMH policies and provisions in the school. - Undertaking day-to-day responsibilities for the successful operation of the behaviour and SEMH policies to support students.
+- Collaborating with the governing board, headteacher and the senior mental health lead, as part of the SLT, to determine the strategic development of behaviour provision in the school. - Undertaking day-to-day responsibilities for the successful operation of the behaviour policy to support students.